Altpapier/hypixel-discord-guild-bridge/README.md

 }
 ```

 To enable this feature, set `enabled` to `true`.
 If you wish for players that request to join the guild and meet the requirements to automatically be accepted into the guild, set `autoAccept` to `true`.
 If `autoAccept` is set to `false` this will only send a message with the players requirements into the officer chat.
+If a kicked player is rejoining the guild and gets accepted with auto accept, you can add their uuid or username into the `autoAcceptBlacklist` array.
 If you wish for players to be accepted even if they only meet a couple of requirements, you can add the `minRequired` key to the `guildRequirement` object with the minimum required requirements.
 If you wish to not include one of the requirement options, please just keep the value at `0`.
 Else you can set the values of the requirements you want your guild to have, to whatever you want.
 Set the `acceptEitherSkyblockOrBedwars` value to `true` if you want the player to meet the requirements if it either meets the SkyBlock or Bedwars requirements.
 To check other player requirements, you can use the `/requirements` command in a Discord channel.